-- 10. We have adopted a clear strategic approach and have focussed on organisational design and effective succession planning.
+- 10. To achieve these outcomes we have adopted a clear strategic approach and have focussed on organisational design and effective succession planning.
 A new role in HR&OD has been implemented to support this.
-The apprenticeship & training coordinator is responsible, as the council's apprenticeship expert, for providing advice and guidance on apprenticeship standards and the levy, supporting apprentices and also manages the councils levy account. - 11.
+The Apprenticeship & Training Coordinator is responsible, as the council's apprenticeship expert, for providing advice and guidance on apprenticeship standards and the levy, supporting apprentices and also manages the council's levy account. - 11.
 We have made good progress with our apprenticeship numbers and have started to roll out the HR&OD model of a planned approach to its recruitment strategy and succession planning.
-This is being used in discussion with services, led by the HR business partners and apprenticeship & training co-ordinator to identify opportunities for new apprentices and apprenticeship conversions. - 12.
+This is being used in discussion with services, led by the HR Business Partners and Apprenticeship & Training Co-ordinator to identify opportunities for new apprentices and apprenticeship conversions. - 12.
 A number of actions to attract and recruit new apprentices have been taken, and will continue.
-This includes: - The development and implementation of a recruitment marketing plan for apprenticeships, which includes our own apprenticeship landing page on the Wiltshire Council Careers site and social media channels (internal/external). - Working with schools, further education and higher education institutions to identify opportunities for sourcing apprenticeships into the council.
+This includes: - The development and implementation of a recruitment marketing plan for apprenticeships, which includes our own apprenticeship landing page on the Wiltshire Council careers site and social media channels (internal/external). - Working with schools, further education and higher education institutions to identify opportunities for sourcing apprenticeships into the council.
 This involves building partnerships, attending careers fayres and visiting schools to ensure Wiltshire Council's apprenticeship opportunities gains visibility. - Working with services to identify opportunities for apprenticeships in structures where these roles can support effective succession and meet future workforce plans.
 The aim will be that each service area will employ at least one apprentice. - Promoting and raising awareness of apprenticeships and the opportunities the levy provides to support succession planning and address recruitment and retention issues. - Ensuring a permanent role in the service establishment is available once the apprenticeship training is complete. - 13.
-A significant proportion of our current apprentices are existing staff who are accessing apprenticeship training to upskill, and this has been achieved by: - Identifying opportunities for employee conversions to support succession planning.
+A significant proportion of our current apprentices are existing staff who are accessing apprenticeship training to upskill, and this has been achieved by: - a) Identifying opportunities for employee conversions to support succession planning.

 A significant amount of the apprenticeship funding is being used to train and develop the council's current workforce.
 Staff remain in, and are paid against their substantive post, whilst they undertake the qualification or training required to complete an apprenticeship.

-These opportunities for apprenticeship conversions are being identified within service areas as part of the work to support service re-design and re-structure and as part of regular workforce planning conversations.
-Heads of service are being encouraged by their HR business partners to take the opportunity to develop their staff and provide effective succession planning to meet both current and future needs.
+These opportunities for apprenticeship conversions are being identified within service areas as part of the work to support service re-design and re-structure, as part of regular strategic workforce discussions.
+Heads of service are being encouraged by their HR business partners to take the opportunity to develop their staff and provide effective succession planning to meet both current and future needs, by enabling career progression and the availability of entry level posts.
 To support these discussions, apprenticeships have been mapped against current role descriptions using the apprenticeship standards which have been developed.

-Accessing apprenticeship levy to fund a new accredited leadership and management programme.
+b) Accessing apprenticeship levy to fund a new accredited leadership and management programme.